Ground Cover Plants For Shade

-Brunnera macrophylla "Jack Frost" – slow spreading, native to woodland areas.
+Brunnera macrophylla Emerald Mist – slow spreading, native to woodland areas.
 Prized for its spray of spring, blue flowers and large shimmering leaves.

 Convallaria majalis (Lily of the Valley) – spreads quickly because of its rhizomes which can form extensive colonies.
 Has bell-like, dainty white flowers in the spring that have a strong, sweet perfume.